Last Updated on October 24, 2022

 In today’s world, you don’t even need to check the stock chart to find the 52-week high and low of any stock.
 Simply check the website of any financial journal or platform, such as Bloomberg, Wall Street Journal, or Yahoo Finance.

-The 52-week high effect on stocks
+The 52-week high effect on individual stocks (backtests)

 Some academic studies have shown that there is a “52-week high effect” in stocks.
 The effect is that stocks with prices close to the 52-week highs tend to have better subsequent returns than stocks with prices far from the 52-week highs.